EtchedPixels/FUZIX/Kernel/platform/platform-nascom/README.md

 NASCOM
 Paged RAM cards (3 or 4 pages required) - eg GM806, GM862
 Z80PIO wired to a CF adapter
-MM58174 based RTC (only used for time sync right now)
+MM58174 based RTC (only used for time sync and NMI based tick)

 ## Memory Map